liewcf/public-draft-share/readme.txt

 Public Draft Share lets you generate a unique, unguessable URL to share a draft (or pending/future/private) post with anyone—no account required.
 You can set an optional expiry, revoke the link at any time, and the page is marked `noindex` to prevent search engines from indexing it.

 Features:
-* One‑click Create/Regenerate/Disable from the post editor
+* One‑click Create/Disable from the post editor
 * Optional expiry (1, 3, 7, 14, 30 days, or never)
+* Auto‑expires link when the post is published (with cache purge)
 * No login required for viewers
 * Noindex headers and meta to discourage indexing
 * Works with posts, pages, and public custom post types